neilzim/SCDA/parameter_and_file_conventions.rst

 - Secondary support strut configuration, if telescope features are mimicked by the stop (key ``'ss'``, string, defaults to the telescope aperture secondary support strut configuration).
 If the stop is a simple annulus with no struts, the string is '0'.

 - Secondary support strut thickness, if telescope features are mimicked by the stop (key ``'sst'``, string, defaults to the telescope aperture strut thickness).
-If the stop is a simple annulus with no struts, the string is '0'.
+If the stop is a clear annulus with no struts, the string is '0'.

 - Padding of obscuration features, if present (key ``'pad'``, integer, default ``0``).
 The padding parameter is specified in units of telescope aperture diameter percentage.
 Padding is applied in an omindirectial sense by a shift-and-combine-and-mask routine, so it increases thickness on all sides of a given obscuration feature, and the thickness of all features increases by the same absolute propportion of the telescope aperture.
-This parameter is zero if obscuration features are not mimicked by the Lyot stop, or if they are mimicked but not padded.
+This parameter remains zero if obscuration features are not mimicked by the Lyot stop, or if they are mimicked but not padded.

 - Alignment tolerance, percentage of telescope aperture diameter (key ``'altol'``, integer).
 Does not affect the Lyot stop file name, but  modifies the AMPL optimization program.
 Not yet supported.